 Ultimately the design needed to be durable, functional and easy to setup requiring minimal effort as well as integrating successfully into the given environment.
-Walkspace proposed several wide ranging options and materials for our client to consider, further narrowing the approach down to a singular concept.
+Walkspace proposed several wide ranging options and materials for our client to consider, and through close dialogue narrowed the approach down to a singular concept.